Companies that use Pathfactory

 All sales and revenue enablement Pathfactory

-Pathfactory We detected 150 customers using Pathfactory, 54 companies that churned or ended their trial, and 1 customers with estimated renewals in the next 3 months.
-The most common industry is Software Development (53%) and the most common company size is 1,001-5,000 employees (24%).
-Our methodology involves discovering URLs with known URL patterns through web crawling, certificate transparency logs, or modifications to subprocessor lists.
+Pathfactory We detected 150 companies using Pathfactory, 57 companies that churned, and 3 customers with upcoming renewal in the next 3 months.
+The most common industry is Software Development (52%) and the most common company size is 1,001-5,000 employees (25%).
+We find new customers by discovering URLs with known URL patterns through web crawling or modifications to subprocessor lists.

 ⏱️ Data is delayed by 1 month.
 To show real-time data, sign up for a free trial or login